MattiaFochesato/SpacePod15/README.md

-# SpacePod 15
+# SpacePod 15 - TaskWard

 <img src="https://png2.cleanpng.com/sh/32277bd5a417244d125dcd9508f874f4/L0KzQYm3VcAzN511j5H0aYP2gLBuTgNxaZRqRdt3dnHndcP6TfdmfF5qjtd3LYbsdLb2TfdidZYye9H2cIX3dcO0ifNwdqQygNHwcz24cbaCgcY3PGFneatuMD61QoO5UMEzQWI6Sqc7NkG8QoW3VMc5NqFzf3==/kisspng-space-invaders-get-even-video-game-computer-icons-hogs-5ae9a6640ba9e0.2222012915252619240478.png" align="right"
      width="178" height="178">

-[AppName] is an app created for the Mini Challange 1 by the team called SpaceInvades.
+TaskWard is an app created for the Mini Challange 1 by the team called SpaceInvades.
 It is an app that helps high-school students who want to feel valued by the studying effort by using an interactive companion that helps to track duty and a rewarding system that sets achievements.

 ## CBL Milestones